jcoglan/presentations/faye-rubyconf/concepts/concepts.md

 * Keeps components decoupled
 * Expresses _why_ and _when_, not just _what_
-* Help with non-blocking I/O
+* Helps with non-blocking I/O